 - Live-cell imaging

-- Data analysis (some of it in R studio)
+- Data analysis (mostly with FIJI but also some in R studio)

 - Lab book maintenance and occasional lab meeting presentations

 Duration: minimum 5 months, preferably full-time